 This facilitated program helps you stay on track, and ensures that there is follow through to achieving your vision for change.
 In addition to the Kick-off Event, you will have guidance from a trained facilitator over six at-home sessions as you move through the process.

-This work is based on the book Five Practices of Fruitful Congregations, which focuses on the five essential activities of vital, healthy churches.
+This program is based on the book Five Practices of Fruitful Congregations, which focuses on the five essential activities of vital, healthy churches.
 The Five Practices are:

-Your church will benefit from Five Practices if it:
+Your church will benefit from the Church Renewal Program if it: